CU-CommunityApps/cu-aws-cloudformation/client-vpn/README.md

 ### Mutual Authentication

-Client VPNs can be configured to use certificate-based authentication, thus dispensing with the need for a directoy.
-However, certificate-based authentication requires careful certificate management and secure distribution, so it can be hard to implement logistically, depending on number of types of users.
+Client VPNs can be configured to use certificate-based authentication, thus dispensing with the need for a directory.
+However, certificate-based authentication requires careful certificate management and secure distribution so it can be hard to implement logistically, depending on number of types of users.

 ### Route Limits